francobrotto/exp2506/README.md

 # Experiment - 2025 June

 I'm using jsPsych to design this simple experiment.
-The data is stored with Firebase, and I use the export.py script to extract all of the data as a JSON and "flatten" it to a csv.
+The data is stored with Firebase, and I use the export.py script to extract all of the data as a JSON and "flatten" it to a csv using read_json.R.
 I then use R to analyse the data.
 This is the first time I'm using this set up, so there is a lot that I'm learning.
 I will document what I learn here.

-Tool and questionnaire V1
+main.html V1

 + Store information about participant reloading the page
 + Record browser interactions